-Students interested in physical education and related fields can find numerous career opportunities in the following areas:
+Students interested in Physical Education, Fitness, and Sport Studies can find numerous career opportunities in the following areas:

 - personal training